Get 200 Real Life User Stories

 The standard user story template starts with I, the most personal of personal pronouns.
 I have no basis for this claim--I’m no brain scientist--but I swear something happens when we have a user story that starts with I. We relate to that story more closely than we would if the same thing were written as a traditional The system shall… statement.

 Paul McCartney and John Lennon knew this and used it to boost their careers.
 Agile teams do the same when using the three-part user story template.

-Our Stakeholders Are Immediately Comfortable Filling in
+3. Stakeholders Are Immediately Comfortable Filling in the Blanks

 I’ve never had that problem with user stories.
 I can conduct a story-writing workshop with stakeholders simply by writing As a _____, I ______ so that _______ on a whiteboard and telling them we’ve gathered to fill in the blanks as many times as we can.